-(3) Andrea Hunt joined Catalyst as a director on October 26, 2017.

-- (4) Eddie Williams joined Catalyst as a director on January 1, 2018. - (5) Dr. Himawan has declined to receive any compensation for his service as a director, in accordance with the policies of the investment fund for which he serves as Managing Director.
+- (3) Andrea Hunt joined Catalyst as a director on October 26, 2017. - (4) Eddie Williams joined Catalyst as a director on January 1, 2018. - (5) Dr. Himawan has declined to receive any compensation for his service as a director, in accordance with the policies of the investment fund for which he serves as Managing Director. - (6) The amounts in this column reflect the board of director fees board members elected to receive in fully vested non-restricted common stock awards in lieu of cash compensation.